tudelft3d/val3dity/tests/README.md

 This README is solely concerned with the integration tests for val3dity.
 These tests are implemented in python, with the `pytest` library.
 The tests call val3dity using the `subprocess` library and feed it with various files.
 Every file materializes a specific error case, or one of its boundary conditions.
 Thus validating a test file should result in a single error, unless there is good reason to do otherwise.

-Due to the current setup of file referencing in the tests, `pytest` need to be run from the `/val3dity` root directory.
+Due to the current setup of file referencing in the tests, `pytest` need to be run from the `/val3dity` root directory, thus `somepath/val3dity $ pytest`

 Run basic set of tests:
 ```